cronkeep/cronkeep/README.md

 Should you not have git or Composer installed, please refer to their docs for installation instructions ([git](http://git-scm.com/download/linux), [Composer](https://getcomposer.org/doc/00-intro.md#installation-nix)).

-## Requirements

-cronkeep fits nicely into your LAMP stack.
-Apache and PHP 5.3 or newer are required.

-The current version of cronkeep interacts only with the crontab of the user Apache is running as.
-This means it will only have access to the jobs added for user `www-data`, `apache` or `nobody`, depending on your system.
+* Set up authentication

+At this time, the crontab manager does not feature in-app authentication.
+It is up to the user to set up means of authentication.
+Please refer to [Installation](INSTALL.MD#set-up-a-virtual-host) for more details.

 ## License

-cronkeep is a free to use application, both for non-profit and commercial organizations, licensed under the terms of Apache License 2.0.
+CronKeep is a free to use application, both for non-profit and commercial organizations, licensed under the terms of Apache License 2.0.
 Contributions are encouraged.